feandrad/gsworkshop-fabric/README.md

 ## Implemented Features
-None yet. :(

-## Planning Features (Not Implemented Yet):

-- Adds Copper, Tin, Bronze, Platinum, Titanium;
+- Adds Copper, Tin, Bronze, Silver, Steel, Platinum, Titanium;

 - Adds Amethyst, Topaz, Sapphire and Ruby

 - Adds Flint and Bone Tools;

 - New Tool: Hammer.
+For now is just an expensive Pickaxe...

+## Planning Features (Not Implemented Yet):

-Use a Hammer to create Ore Dusts.
+- Use a Hammer to create Ore Dusts.
 Hammers can't crush metals that are harder than itself;

 - Add Mithrill Shrines in Overworld and Orichalcum Forges in the Nether.

 - Add Forging Anvil to shape metal;

-- Add Jeweler's Anvil to craft jewelery and add Sockets to your weapon;
+- Add Jeweler's Anvil to craft jewelery and add Sockets to your tool;

 - Add gem enchantments.
 Magic Gems can be socked into tools to give them the enchantments.
 Gems are recovered when the tool breaks;